bucs110a0fall21/final-project-puzzlers/README.md

 ### Front End Specialist - Ashley Yu

-Front end specialist handled creating the start screen and instructions screen.
-Additionally, the front end specialist helped with the states in the mainloop and GUI.
+Front end specialist handled creating the start screen and instructions screen methods.
+Additionally, the front end specialist helped with the states in the mainloop, gameloop and GUI.

 ### Back End Specialist - << name >>